 While it’s important to remember that a virtual waiting room is not a substitute for a bot mitigation solution, it has features in place to ensure websites serve genuine customers, not bots.

 The pre-queue is designed to neutralize bots that use speed to get ahead of real visitors.
-To fight more sophisticated bots, we have Machine CAPTCHA, Google's reCAPTCHA, or limiting queue numbers to one per validated user.
-Suspicious traffic like scalper bots or DDoS attacks can be soft-blocked until websites can determine whether it is legitimate.
+To fight more sophisticated bots, we have Queue-it's Proof-of-Work challenge, Google's reCAPTCHA, or limiting queue numbers to one per validated user.
+Suspicious traffic like scalper bots or DDoS attacks can be challenged until websites can determine whether it is legitimate.

 StubHub APAC found that the high demand K-pop concert tickets they sold brought traffic surges to their website, some of it bot traffic.
 “In order to be fair to all the users and avoid website overload, we decided to implement Queue-it for all K-pop shows...There is nothing like the demand for K-pop,” recalls Winnie Tam, Project Manager - Partnerships APAC.